For who is this article on FAQPage, Webflow CMS, and Rich results

 - You use the Webflow CMS to manage your Frequently Asked Questions throughout your site.

-- You want to improve your SEO by adding the Rich Result (Structured Data) FAQPage to your FAQ sections.
+- You want to improve your SEO by adding the Rich Result (Structured Data) FAQPage to your FAQ.

 - You want this solution to work even for nested CMS items.